 Yes, organizations move between the models, usually at a renewal.
 Growing VIP estates often consolidate into an ETLA for a fixed term and deeper discount, while organizations with shrinking or uneven use move from ETLA to VIP for flexibility.
 Plan the switch before the renewal so pricing and timing line up.

-Get this decision applied to your Adobe estate.
-Confidential assessment within one business day.
+Book a 30 minute call and get this decision applied to your Adobe estate, with a confidential assessment within one business day.